 A strong brand protection program starts with a well-defined IP:

-Having clear ownership and trademark registration not only speeds up the putting into practice of the rights but also makes it more efficient in both online marketplaces and different parts of the world.
+Having clear ownership and trademark registration not only speeds up the exercise of the rights but also makes it more efficient across online marketplaces and different parts of the world.

-Conventional brand safeguarding was dependent on hand searches and sending letters to the legal department.
-Now, the wrong use of the brand is expanding to various online channels, thus necessitating the utilization of tools that incorporate automation, image recognition, and AI-powered threat detection to quickly identify the abuse and scale the probe.
+Conventional brand safeguarding relied on manual searches and letters to the legal department.
+Now, the misuse of the brand is expanding across various online channels, thus necessitating the use of tools that incorporate automation, image recognition, and AI-powered threat detection to quickly identify abuse and scale the probe.

-The majority of companies have now combined these three elements to form a comprehensive brand security strategy that allows for the coordination of actions to be consistent across different teams.
+The majority of companies have now combined these three elements to form a comprehensive brand security strategy that enables consistent coordination of actions across different teams.

 A single fake product, fraudulent page, or “support” chatbot can actually reverse the brand building that took you years.
-The OECD and EUIPO alert that counterfeit and pirated goods “endanger consumer safety and violate intellectual property,” which leads to decreased consumer trust in brands.
+The OECD and EUIPO warn that counterfeit and pirated goods “endanger consumer safety and violate intellectual property,” leading to decreased consumer trust in brands.

-In a situation where the customers are disappointed, they usually don’t distinguish the bad guys from the brand that they see on the label.
+When customers are disappointed, they usually don’t distinguish the bad guys from the brand they see on the label.
 They put the blame on the company.
 The effect is:

-Powerful brand identity protection tactics safeguard the reputation of your brand before it gets put to the test in the worst manner.
+Powerful brand identity protection tactics safeguard your brand’s reputation before it is put to the test in the worst manner.

 Brand abuse damages the bottom line not only financially but also in a few other ways:

-By the same token, the OECD figures that the share of counterfeit and pirated products in global trade is about 2.5% of the total, which corresponds to approximately 464 billion USD annually, according to the data on customs seizures.
+By the same token, the OECD estimates that the share of counterfeit and pirated products in global trade is about 2.5% of the total, corresponding to approximately 464 billion USD annually, based on customs seizure data.

 A small portion of the counterfeit trade, for instance, can inflict a considerable amount of damage to a single brand’s revenue and reduce its share of the market in the most important regions.